jhu-asco/aerial_autonomy/markdown/creating_autonomy_application.md

 The state machine defines the logic of the system using the defined actions, states, and guards.
 A "front end" for the state machine defines the connections and transitions between states.
 The front end should derive from both `msmf::state_machine_def<StateMachineFrontEnd>` and `BaseStateMachine<RobotSystemT>`.
 Its `transition_table` will define the state machine itself by specifying which action will cause which state transitions and which guards will check the validity of the transitions.
 See `include/state_machines/uav_state_machine.h` for an example and see [here](http://www.boost.org/doc/libs/1_63_0/libs/msm/doc/HTML/ch03s02.html) for a more in depth explanation of the underlying boost mechanisms.
 The state machine that we will interact with will be of type `boost::msm::back::thread_safe_state_machine<StateMachineFrontEnd>`.

+Any new state machine must include `using BaseStateMachine<UAVSystem>::no_transition` to avoid type ambiguities.

 ## Creating a System Handler
 The system handler should have a member of type `CommonSystemHandler<LogicStateMachineT, EventManagerT, RobotSystemT>`, which will automatically take care of instantiating and managing the logic state machine it is templated on.
 The system handler must call the CommonSystemHandler `startTimers` function to start the state machine.